 - Refrigerators, air conditioners, dishwashers, television sets, and washing machines use AC.

 - Signal transmission for mobile phones, microwaves, and radios.

 What is Direct Current?

 In direct current, the electricity moves in a single direction with a steady voltage.
 The frequency of the current is zero, and the magnitude remains constant.
 The intensity of the current can alter with time, but the directional movement remains the same.
 Also, the polarity of the voltage never gets reversed.

 The electrons move from the negative pole to the positive pole.

 Generation of DC

 Direct current is produced by photovoltaic, electrochemical cells and batteries.
-But as alternating current is the most preferred form of current in the world, it is converted into direct current.
-DC is generated by a number of ways:
+But as the alternating current is the most preferred form of current in the world, it is converted into direct current.
+Several ways generate DC: